-Timely, accurate and quality decisions are critical in ensuring that a fair and effective legislative process exists and the successful delivery of Ministry services is achieved.
+Timely, accurate and quality decisions are critical in ensuring that a fair and effective legislative process exists and the successful delivery of ministry programs and services is achieved.

-- Continue to improve the efficiency and effectiveness of the Employment Standards Branch decision-making process through access to clear policy direction, sharing of best practices, and the development and delivery of appropriate training. - Ensure that the Employment Standards Branch continues to meet or exceed established timeline targets for cases.
+• Continue to improve the efficiency and effectiveness of the Employment Standards Branch decision-making process through access to clear policy direction, sharing of best practices, and the development and delivery of appropriate training.

-- Ensure that systems are in place to track productivity and adherence to timeline targets for administrative tribunals. - Establish timelines for the disposition of cases before the Labour Relations Board. - Continue with initiatives focused on ensuring the efficiency and responsiveness of the workers' compensation appeal system.
+- Ensure that the Employment Standards Branch continues to meet or exceed established timeline targets for cases. - Ensure that systems are in place to track productivity and adherence to timeline targets for administrative tribunals. - Establish timelines and a baseline for the disposition of cases before the Labour Relations Board, with a performance measure to be implemented in the next year. - Continue with initiatives focused on ensuring the efficiency and responsiveness of the workers' compensation appeal system.

-Performance Measure 3: Percentage of Employment Standards Branch determinations overturned by the Employment Standards Tribunal
+Performance Measure 3: Percentage of Employment Standards Branch cases completed within 180 days